pocketgems/dynamodb/docs/dynamodb.md

 ## Sort Keys
-The key which uniquely identifies an item in a table has two components:
+The key which uniquely identifies a row in a table has two components:
   1. `KEY` - this defines the table's _partition_ key.
-A table's items are typically stored across many different database nodes.
-The _hash_ of the partition key is used to determine which node hosts which items, though you don't normally need to be aware of this detail.
+A table's rows are typically stored across many different database nodes.
+The _hash_ of the partition key is used to determine which node hosts which rows, though you don't normally need to be aware of this detail.
   1. `SORT_KEY` - this defines the table's _optional_ _sort_ key.
 Sort keys are
-     also part of an item's unique identity, but doesn't affect partitioning.
+     also part of a row's unique identity, but doesn't affect partitioning.
-     Items with the same partition key but different sort keys will all be stored on the same node.
+     Rows with the same partition key but different sort keys will all be stored on the same node.

-Accessing many small items from the same table with the same partition key but different sort keys is just as efficient as lumping them all into one large item.
-Performance will be better when you only need to access a subset of these smaller items.
+Accessing many small row from the same table with the same partition key but different sort keys is just as efficient as lumping them all into one large row.
+Performance will be better when you only need to access a subset of these smaller rows.

-This is better than using different partition keys (or different tables) for the smaller items because then doing transactions involving multiple items would probably incur a performance penalty as the transaction would need to run across multiple nodes instead of just one.
+This is better than using different partition keys (or different tables) for the smaller rows because then doing transactions involving multiple rows would probably incur a performance penalty as the transaction would need to run across multiple nodes instead of just one.